 The infection rate has risen to 6,426 per 1 million people globally — up from 5,151 per 1 million when the 40 million mark was crossed on October 19, and from 3,866 per 1 million when the 30 million mark was crossed on September 17 — accompanied by 32.8 million people who have recovered from COVID-19, according to Johns Hopkins University and Google data trackers.

 The figures from the trackers reflect only the numbers of cases that have been confirmed from testing and reported by governments.
 The true numbers are likely to be at least 10 times higher, according to health experts, since in many places testing has been limited, some governments underreport the number of cases, and many people experience no symptoms.

 One of every five confirmed cases is in the United States, where nearly 10 million people have been infected, 237,500 people have died of the virus and 3.8 million have recovered.
 Newly reported U.S. infections exceeded 121,000 on Friday, the third straight day in a row that the nation had more than 100,000 new cases.

 "Leadership has been severely tested by the #COVID19 pandemic.
 And it’s fair to say that too often, it has been found wanting," World Health Organization Director-General Tedros Adhanom Ghebreyesuscases said on Twitter on Friday.

-Tedros urged more support for the Access to Covid-19 Tools (ACT) Accelerator, a global collaboration among 10 international organizations to raise USD$35 billion for speeding development and production of coronavirus tests, medicines and vaccines worldwide.
-“The world is counting on its leaders,” he said, “to lead, to work & to #ACTogether.”
+Tedros urged more support for the Access to Covid-19 Tools (ACT) Accelerator, a global collaboration among 10 international organizations to raise US$35 billion for speeding development and production of coronavirus tests, medicines and vaccines worldwide.
+"The world is counting on its leaders," he said, "to lead, to work & to #ACTogether."